dc-js/dc.graph.js/web/docs/api-latest.md

 value to be multiplied for 'symmetric' and 'jaccard' edge lengths.

 #### .highlightNeighbors([boolean])
 Whether to highlight neighboring edges when hovering over a node.
+Not completely working yet.
-Default: true.
+Default: false.

 #### .transitionDuration([number])
 Gets or sets the transition duration, the length of time each change to the diagram will be animated